dataforseo/TypeScriptClient/docs/classes/SerpBingLocalPackTaskPostRequestInfo.md

 all %## will be decoded (plus character ‘+’ will be decoded to a space character) if you need to use the “%” character for your keyword, please specify it as “%25”;
-if you need to use the “+” character for your keyword, please specify it as “%2B” learn more about rules and limitations of keyword and keywords fields in DataForSEO APIs in this Help Center article
+if you need to use the “+” character for your keyword, please specify it as “%2B” if this field contains such parameters as ‘allinanchor:’, ‘allintext:’, ‘allintitle:’, ‘allinurl:’, ‘define:’, ‘filetype:’, ‘id:’, ‘inanchor:’, ‘info:’, ‘intext:’, ‘intitle:’, ‘inurl:’, ‘link:’, ‘related:’, ‘site:’ the charge per task will be multiplied by 5 learn more about rules and limitations of keyword and keywords fields in DataForSEO APIs in this Help Center article

 #### Implementation of